eyal-weiss/plandem-public/README.md

 that aims to build a domain-independent classical planning system which uses dynamically estimated action models.
-It is based on the Fast Downward planning system, with modifications that support dynamic action model estimatation.
+It is based on the Fast Downward planning system, with modifications that support dynamic action model estimation.

 Copyright 2021--2023 PlanDEM contributors (see below).